websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

 1. Re-index the search and spell check indexes.

+1. Re-index the workflow metrics indexes.

 ## What's Next

-Now that you know your upgrade path, start upgrading to use Liferay 7.3 with the latest [Elasticsearch](./elasticsearch/upgrading-elasticsearch.md) (recommended) or [Solr](./solr.md) (now deprecated as of Liferay 7.3) search engine.
+Now that you know your upgrade path, start upgrading to use Liferay 7.3 with the latest [Elasticsearch](./upgrading-to-elasticsearch-79.md) (recommended) or [Solr](../../solr.rst) (now deprecated as of Liferay 7.3) search engine.

 ## Additional Information